minio/docs/source/reference/minio-mc/mc-share-upload.rst

    .. tab-item:: Upload Multiple Objects

-      Use :mc-cmd:`mc share upload` with the
+      Use :mc:`mc share upload` with the
       :mc-cmd:`~mc share upload --recursive` and
       :mc-cmd:`~mc share upload --expire` options to generate a temporary URL that supports ``POST`` requests for uploading files to a bucket on a MinIO